-This blog is about the difference between usability design and user experience design and how both are important in eLearning.
-At Logicearth, we pride our selves on great UI and UX - you can see that for yourself in our Content development services.
+What is the difference between usability design and user experience design?
+How are both important in elearning?
+At Logicearth, we pride our selves on great UI and UX and have gathered some tips for getting them right.

 Understanding UI and UX design and why that is important